dragon-dune/dragon-dune/dragon-dune.next.md

 Elves (♥):
 -----------------------

-The ancient Elves have vast arcane knowledge, but they will need to be clever to turn knowledge into gain.
+The ancient Elves have magical knowledge of future events.

 Start With: 5 Gold, 1 Artifact.